Hemaditya/ThinkChipBackend/README.md

 This will be the backend Engine for all the widgets we will be building.
 We will seperate different modules and keep them seperately.

+## [MODULE] - test
+This module has jupyter notebooks which are used to test different modules.

 ## [MODULE] - filters
 This is the module which will hold all the filters that are applied to the raw signal as a processing step.